 Murder suspect found competent to stand trial

-After a psychiatric evaluation and establishment of an appropriate medication regimen, first-degree murder defendant Mark Russell was declared competent Friday morning to stand trial.
+After a psychiatric evaluation and establishment of an appropriate medication regimen, first-degree murder defendant Mark Russell was declared competent to stand trial Friday morning.

-A psychiatric competency evaluation was completed April 21 at the Iowa Medical and Classification Center (Oakdale) in Coralville, according to District Court Judge Angela Doyle.
+A psychiatric competency evaluation was completed April 21, according to District Court Judge Angela Doyle.

-Defense attorney Charles Kenville said the Fort Dodge man had “improved vastly” with his schizophrenia symptoms over their last two meetings prior to Friday.
+Defense attorney Charles Kenville said his client had “improved vastly” with his schizophrenia symptoms over their last two meetings prior to Friday.